This advice applies to Scotland. Change country

 - appeals to the UK Supreme Court.

-Legal aid does not cover representation at most tribunals or for small claims in the sheriff court.
+Legal aid does not cover representation at most tribunals or for simple procedure claims in the sheriff court up to the value of £3,000.
 However, you can qualify for help with the legal costs of preparing a case under the advice and assistance scheme (see under heading Advice and assistance).

 Civil legal aid does not cover representation at children’s hearings.
 However a parent or a child can apply for a special form of legal aid for representation at an appeal from a children’s hearing.
 A solicitor should advise you about how to apply.

 Which cases are covered by civil legal aid